 - This isn’t really the place for music, dance, cabaret, circus or visual arts – this is a theatre blog, not a generic arts blog.
 I do make the occasional exception for comedy, but I’m trying not to make a habit of it.
 Again, exceptionally good non-theatre performances may go into Odds and Sods.

-- Anything I’m involved in never goes in a What’s Worth Watching list – that’s bad and wrong.
+- Anything I’m involved in never goes in a What’s Worth Watching list – that’s bad and wrong (apart from “Also of note”, where I may put something too noteworthy to be ignored).
 However, my rules on conflict of interest aren’t as strict as they are for reviews.
 If you’re someone I know too well to review fairly, I may still be able to list you in What’s Worth Watching if you’re worthy of it.

 - In general, I don’t recommend long-running nationally-touring shows that keep returning to the north-east.
 Some shows are great, but my lists would get tedious if I kept recommending Blood Brothers over and over again.